JingtaoWang1996/JingtaoWang1996.github.io/_posts/2020-01-06-online-learning-notes.md

 & x_5 + x_6 \leq 1 \\
 & 0 \leq x_i \leq 1 \quad \text{for } i = 1, \dots, 6
 \end{aligned}
 $$

+  ## Branching and cut algorithm

+### Basic Idea

+* Formulate the application as a MIP

+* Solve the linear relaxation；

+  * If the linear relaxation is integral，terminate；

+* Key step：**Find a polyhedral cut which prunes the linear relaxation and is a facet if possible；**

+  * **If such mathematical  object is obtained，back to previous step**

+* Otherwise，settle for the poor man‘s choice and brance

 ------